 4. Remember that wedding suppliers are human!

 When a wedding planning enquiry drops into my inbox, I honestly do a little happy dance – the same for your suppliers!
 The wedding industry is full of independent, sole trades businesses and one-man bands; we’re not big corporations!
 So treat us like an old friend, tell us why you’ve chosen to enquire, and we’ll move mountains to work with you.
 As a tip, don’t send blanket emails; be personal and don’t be afraid to say what has attracted you to that supplier!

 Look, we get it!
 As a wedding business owner, I know that you will likely be talking to other wedding planners, the same for your other wedding suppliers.
 The truth is that we might not be the right supplier for you for a variety of reasons – all we ask is that you let us know once you’ve decided so that we can remove the provisional pencil mark in our diary!
 We want you to have a fantastic wedding, and that means you having the very best team of wedding businesses around you to help bring your wedding day to life!

 If you’d like to chat about the plans for your wedding, I’d love to hear from you!
 You can reach me on 0800 772 0765 or email@example.com or book a free, no-obligation wedding planning consultation here.

-As an award-winning wedding planner, I plan amazing weddings across London and the East of England, including Norfolk, Suffolk, Cambridge and Essex.
+As an award-winning wedding planner, I plan amazing weddings across the UK.
 As a truly independent wedding planner, I am not tied to using particular venues or suppliers, which means you get to pick from the best of the best!
 I don’t accept commission or referral fees from wedding venues or suppliers either, so you can always be sure that my recommendations are made with your very best interests at heart.